 You did the work, but you have not been paid for the work.
 If you have furnished materials or performed work in the improvement of property, you have the right to claim a lien against that improved property.

 In Tennessee, anyone with a written or oral contract that participates in a construction project has lien rights including contractors, subcontractors, laborers, architects, and suppliers.
 How one goes about filing a lien claim varies, however.
 The wisest thing to do is to consult with a construction lien lawyer in Clarksville, TN to recover your money.

 Navigate the Lien Process With a Construction Lien Attorney in Clarksville, TN

 The most efficient way to recover a payment owed to you is by filing a mechanic’s lien.
 The mechanic’s lien is a strong weapon against nonpayment; however, the lien process is complex, stringent, and riddled with deadlines, so careful consideration before, during, and after a project’s completion is crucial.
 To ensure that your lien rights are preserved and properly filed, work with an expert construction lien attorney in Clarksville, TN.
 We will prepare your lien or bond documents on time and at fixed prices.

 Lien Requirements Vary for Certain Parties

-At Cotney Construction Law, we possess expert knowledge in lien claims and are well-versed in Tennessee lien law requirement.
+At Cotney Construction Law, we possess in-depth knowledge in lien claims and are well-versed in Tennessee lien law requirement.
 We understand the idiosyncrasies and technicalities of the the statute, including vital filing and recording deadlines and notice provisions.
 It’s important to understand that there are key differences for general contractors, subcontractors, and suppliers.
 There are a number of notices that parties must keep up with including but not limited to:

 - Notice to Owner